jadujoel/scode/README.md

 ## Notes

+If encoding mono sound, should it be 48kbit vs 96kbit for stereo?

 Serviceworker gets cache time from header.
 Hash 7 characters should be enough.
 CI/CD doesnt want to change cache time depending on the file type.